 Patients are given a back support, or brace, to wear for several weeks.
 Twisting movement and heavy-lifting should be avoided after the procedure.
 It is normal if patients experience increased pain in the initial days after the IDET.
 In rare instances, complications may include: infection, nerve damage or disc damage.
 Recovery after the procedure occurs gradually, beginning with physical therapy to reduce pain, increase flexibility and build strength.
 Moderate activity such as walking and light stretching is recommended.

 If you need an evaluation or consultation or are interested in Intradiscal Electrothermal Therapy, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.